GoogleCloudPlatform/pgadapter/local-postgresql-copy/README.md

 to restore this into the same or a different Cloud Spanner database.
 These scripts can also be used to copy your Cloud Spanner database to any other PostgreSQL-compatible database system.

+You can use the scripts as-is to create a `pg_dump` of your Cloud Spanner PostgreSQL database, and to restore it again, for example on a different Cloud Spanner instance.
+The scripts can also be modified to better fit your specific situation.
+The scripts only use standard PostgreSQL tools and standard features in PGAdapter.

 ### pg_dump

 The `run-pg-dump.sh` script can be used to create a dump of your Cloud Spanner database.
 This script will